hadikhanhk786/melanoma-detection-python/README.md

 **Melanoma detection**

-This application reads dermoscopic lesion images and classfies them as melanoma or beingn.
+This application reads dermoscopic lesion images and classfies them as melanoma or benign.
 It is developed using OpenCV 3.1.0 and Python 2.7

 Requirments